-When we were decluttering for our move, I came across an old tile.
+When we were decluttering recently, I came across an old tile.
 I was about to toss it, and then my DIY brain kicked in and thought it would be perfect project for furniture glaze.
 Of course I had to keep it.
 Here is now:

 Would you believe it started like this?

 I mean I’m all for green, but that color combo just wasn’t my style.

 This project is part of the bi-monthly Zero Dollar DIY Challenge hosted by my friend Sarah from Flourish & Knot, where we each have to do a DIY project using only what we already have on hand.
 It’s perfect for those of us that hoard craft supplies.
 You can see the other bloggers’ projects linked at the end of this post.

 Glazing furniture is easy and a fun alternative to wax.
 It works best on pieces like this tile that have a lot of ridges or texture so the glaze can settled into those different crevices.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.

 - Old tile/picture frame/furniture piece, whatever you’re painting and glazing

 - Paint brush (2: one for paint, one for glaze)